patrickjuchli/basic-ftp/README.md

 `list([path]): Promise<FileInfo[]>`

-List files and directories in the current working directory, or from `path` if specified.
+List files and directories in the current working directory, or at `path` if specified.
 Currently, this library only supports MLSD, Unix and DOS directory listings.
 See [FileInfo](src/FileInfo.ts) for more details.

 `lastMod(path): Promise<Date>`